-Jampa Khedup, a former Tibetan monk and a current professor at the UW, lives, breathes, and teaches Tibetan culture.
+Jampa Khedup, a former Tibetan monk and a current lecturer at the UW, lives, breathes, and teaches Tibetan culture.
 But his story begins in southern India.
 That’s where his parents and 80,000 other Tibetans — along with the Dalai Lama — fled following a Tibetan uprising against Chinese rule in 1959.
 Khedup’s parents resettled in Mysore, India, and continued raising their family with Tibetan culture and language at the forefront.

 Khedup’s parents chose him from among their five sons to pursue a monastic life.
 When he was 10 years old, Khedup left his family to live in a monastery and study Tibetan Buddhism.
 He spent 20 years as a monk, learning philosophy, memorizing scripture, and sharing in his order’s workload.
 By 1997, Khedup had completed his higher Buddhist studies and earned his Geshe degree — the Tibetan Buddhist academic degree for monks — from Sera Jey Monastic University in Mysore.